 Other things that may lead to GERD include:

 - Medicines, including some antihistamines, antidepressants, and pain medicines

 Which children are at risk for GERD?

-GERD is very common during a baby’s first year of life.
+GER is very common during a baby’s first year of life.
 It often goes away on its own.
-Your child is more at risk for GERD if he or she has:
+Your child is more at risk for GERD if they have:

 - Down syndrome

 - Neuromuscular disorders such as muscular dystrophy and cerebral palsy